 Proctalgia fugax is a fleeting pain in the anus, lasting less than 20 minutes, with no symptoms whatsoever in between episodes.
 Levator ani syndrome is a pain which lasts for longer, but for which no other cause is found.

 Proctalgia fugax is one of a number of conditions which cause anal pain.

 What conditions cause anal pain?

-Your anus is the very end of your gut, and where it opens out on your bottom.
+As you can see in the diagram above, your anus is at the very end of your gut, where it opens out on your bottom.
 The anal canal is the short tube just above and leads to the rectum just above it.
 There are many conditions which can cause a pain in the bottom area.
 In most of these an abnormality is seen or felt on examination or investigation.
 Possible causes include:

 - Piles (haemorrhoids).
 These are a common cause of anal pain, particularly when one of the piles gets a blood clot in it (a thrombosed haemorrhoid).
 If this is the case, you may be able to feel a tender lump.